dbwebb-se/website/content/kurser/vteam-v1/assignment/risk-analysis.md

 Resources
 ------------------------

-There is a session held that prepares you for this assignment by first helding a **lecture** on the topic where a "method for risk analysis" is introduced.
+There is a combined lecture and workshop that talks about how to execute a risk analysis and what to do with it.

-Then a **workshop** is carried out on how to execute a risk analysis.
 The result from the workshop provides a startpoint for your team to work further on.